wumby/Expense-Reimbursement-System/README.md

 ## Project Description

-A website for a company that implements a Reimbursement system.
+A website for a company that implements a reimbursement system.
 Employees can view and add reimbursement requests.
 Managers can then view all the filtered reimbursements and approve/deny/delete the reimbursements.

 ## Technologies Used